Daniel-commits392/Code-Challange--2/README.md

 *  An add button that adds the guest's name

 # How to use it
-Simply input the name of the guest you want to add, categorize them according to your preference, then simply click the button to add them to the list.
+You can add guests by entering their names, categorizing them according to your preference, and then clicking the button to add them to the list.

 # THE AUTHORS
-To put it simply, this project was created by Daniel Kariuki Ndungu as a contribution to an individual project.
+To put it simply, Daniel Kariuki Ndungu created this project as a contribution to an individual project.